Summarize this article with AI

 Let’s also not forget that high bone density is not an important factor in weight or obesity.
 If you have concerns about bone health or weight, it’s important to talk to a healthcare practitioner for guidance and support.

-Many people wonder "Can bone density affect BMI?".
-There have been a number of studies that reveal a connection between low BMI with low BMD.
+Many people wonder “Can bone density affect BMI?”.
+There have been several studies that reveal a connection between low BMI and low BMD.
 Remember, our concern is that low BMD can make an elderly person at risk of fractures.

 According to the Canadian Multicentre Osteoporosis Study, BMI is “strongly predictive” of BMD.
 The study, which looked at the BMI and bone density of 2,855 men and 6,442 women, concluded that a higher level of physical activity is associated with an increase in bone mineral density and a decrease in BMI.
 The conclusion suggested that interventions to increase physical activity would “favourably impact bone and other health outcomes.”